PhilMele/M1Project/README.md

 ![rendering](assets/images/responsive/dev.io-rendering.png)

-Title - Doopee Doo! front end window
+Title - Doopee Doo! front end window.

 What is Doopee Doo!...?

 Doopee Doo! is the Pokemon Go for tourism and Travel.
 We take users on a quest to discover their region and what makes it unique (food, drinks and local attractions...) and collect rewards along the way.
 These rewards are collected with a digital loyalty card.